Skip to content

 • “When you Don’t own the platform, you don’t own the data.
 You are making business decisions based on the data the platform decides to give you.”
 (Referring to building a community on platforms that are not able to be owned like Facebook, Twitter, LinkedIn.)

 • “You want the online community to be their space.
-If you are coming from the marketing space, to truly make a successful community, you need to stop seeing members as leads or prospects.”
+If you are coming from the marketing space, you need to change your mindset.
+You must stop seeing members as leads or prospects to truly make a successful community.”

 • “Believe it or not, most people want to help if they’re passionate about a topic.
 They will love to be asked.
 Make sure you spend more time listening than telling.”

-If you are at a place where you need support, I recommend that you document your process with a Standard Operating Procedure (SOP).
+If you need support, document your process.
+Use a Standard Operating Procedure (SOP).
 If you plan to hire a community manager, you’ll need a process to guide this person.
 Many new community professionals are expected to be trained by you or your team.

-I wish I could tell you an easy way to do this, but it’s about getting what you know out of your head.
-Someone else needs to be able to read it, understand it, and take action from your guidance.
+I wish I could give you an easy solution.
+Still, it’s about getting what you know out of your head.
+Someone else needs to read it, understand it, and take action from your guidance.

 Pro-Tip – You could use artificial intelligence (AI) or voice-recording software to transcribe your SOP for you.
 Alternatively, you might hire a virtual assistant (VA) to capture your verbal brain dump and turn it into action steps.
 (But remember: This person’s job isn’t to read your mind.
 You still have to be heavily involved in the process.)

 Consider what this community manager would do and how they would best support you in your current situation.
-For example, if you run a course, how can they help you gather course materials, set up events, or schedule social media to promote it?
+For example, if you run a course, how can they help you gather course materials?
+How can they set up events, or schedule social media to promote it?
 The more specific you can be about what you need, the easier it will be to find the right person.
 The community industry has become booming; there are different kinds of community managers now.

 Some community managers are more operational-based, focusing on systems, processes, and efficiency.
 Other community managers are focused on the member experience.
 These professionals moderate the digital space to ensure members get what they need and respond when expectations aren’t being met.

-So many people I’ve worked with want to hire a community manager immediately.
+So many people I’ve worked with want to hire a community manager right away.
 I did, too, at the beginning of my community-building journey.
-I’ve learned that it depends on the community hosts’ individual needs, intentions, challenges, and goals, which will determine when and how to hire a community manager.
+I’ve learned that it depends on the community hosts’ individual needs.
+Their intentions, challenges, and goals will decide when and how to hire a community manager.

 Ultimately, it comes down to budget; if you have the financial backing to hire support, great!
-But if you don’t, you’ll need to find ways to utilize ambassadors, advocates, volunteers, moderators, and members who want to support the community.
+But if you don’t, you’ll need to find ways to use ambassadors and advocates.
+You can also engage volunteers, moderators, and members who want to support the community.

 How, when, and why to hire a community manager

-As a host of my community for over two years and as someone who’s met dozens of community managers worldwide, I was so excited to offer my services to entrepreneurs as their community manager.
+I hosted my community for over two years.
+I’ve met dozens of community managers worldwide.
+I was so excited to offer my services to entrepreneurs as their community manager.
 I was eager to use my skills in this way, and I was ready to dive in.
-Following my first experience as a community manager (where I got a crash course), I thought it would be relatively easy to do it again.
+After my first experience as a community manager, I got a crash course.
+I thought it would be relatively easy to do it again.
 I was wrong.
 Very wrong.

 I learned that many businesses and organizations are still trying to understand how a community professional fits in an organization.
 Secondly, many business owners have unrealistic expectations about how much revenue the community will bring in early on.
 They assume the community will fund the community manager, which may be false.